billynewport/datasurface/docs/GovernanceZone.md

 A TeamDeclaration can be added to a zone to declare a team.
 Every team in a zone first requires a TeamDeclation to be added for it by the governance zone github repository.
 Once the declaration is present in the main branch, this declares the team as well as the github repository/branch which is used for authoring the team.
 The team cannot be deleted until the team github repo removes references to the team.

 The team git repository can now be used in the normal way to define the team objects, the datastores, datasets and workspaces.

+The teams can then define data stores and Workspaces.
+These objects are governanced by the ecosystem's rules filtered through the governance zone policies.
+This means that if a cloud vendor is provided in the ecosystem, the governance zone that owns a team with a dataset may forbid that data being used with a specific or even all cloud vendors.
+The geographic location of assets hosting the data for Workspaces may be restricted.
+Even the data pipelines used to move the data may be restricted.
+An example here may be that a country rules might disallow specific country vendors from accessing sensitive data.